-The journey begins near Chicago’s iconic Buckingham Fountain, with an early breakfast of salmon Benedict or an apple and cheese omelet at Lou Mitchell’s Restaurant and Bakery.
+The journey begins with an early breakfast of salmon Benedict or an apple and cheese omelet at Lou Mitchell’s Restaurant and Bakery in downtown Chicago

 Stop in at Joliet’s Route 66 Welcome Center to plan your trip and get the scoop on the route's Muffler Men.
-Tours of the refurbished 1926 Rialto Square Theatre reveal its signature Greek, Roman and Byzantine architecture.
+Tours of the refurbished 1926 Rialto Square Theatre reveal its Greek, Roman and Byzantine architecture.

 Restored 1930s service stations filled with vintage tools remain at Ambler Becker Texaco Gas Station in Dwight and at Odell’s Standard Oil Gas Station.

 Comfort foods like pork chop sandwiches await at the fave Old Log Cabin.